Abd al-Rahman ibn Awf: Life in Medina

-Abd al-Rahman was one of those who stood firmly beside Muhammad at the Battle of Uhud when most of the warriors fled.
+Abd al-Rahman was one of those who stood with Muhammad at the Battle of Uhud when most of the warriors fled.
 Later, he also participated in the pledge of the Tree during the first pilgrimage of the Medinan Muslims Abd al-Rahman participated in all military operations led by Muhammad.

 Invasion of Dumatul-Jandal

 In August 626 Muhammad directed Abd al-Rahman ibn Awf to raid the Kalb tribe in Daumatul-Jandal, instructing him: “Take it, Ibn Awf; fight everyone in the way of Allah and kill those who disbelieve in Allah.
 Do not be deceitful with the spoil; do not be treacherous, nor mutilate, nor kill children.
 This is Allah's ordinance and the practice of His prophet among you.”
-Muhammad also instructed him on the correct way to wind a turban.
+Muhammad also told him how to wind a turban.
 Abd al-Rahman defeated the Kalbites and extracted from them their declaration of Islam and the payment of the jizya.
 He then sealed the alliance by marrying the chief's daughter Tamadur bint Al-Asbagh and bringing her back to Medina.

 Rashidun caliphate

 In August 634 the dying Caliph Abu Bakr called in Abd al-Rahman and Uthman to inform them that he had designated Umar ibn al-Khattab as successor.

-Abd al-Rahman ibn Awff witnessed the Battle of al-Qadisiyyah, which took place in the 14th year of migration, before the Muslim armies continued to subdue Ctesiphon, the capital of the Sasanian empire.
+Abd al-Rahman ibn Awff witnessed the Battle of al-Qadisiyyah, which took place in 14 AH, before the Muslim armies continued to subdue Ctesiphon, the capital of the Sasanian empire.
 Later, Abd al-Rahman also participated in the battle of Jalula in the year of 16 AH, where the Muslims managed to seize massive spoils of war.
 Abd al-Rahman ibn Awf and Abdullah ibn Arqam were then assigned by caliph Umar to escort the spoils to the capital of the caliphate.
 Later, After the conquest of Jerusalem, Abd al-Rahman ibn Awf was involved in the writing of the 'covenant of Umar' regarding the newly subdued Jerusalem, which was ratified by the caliph.
 Nevertheless, during the caliphate of Umar, Abd al-Rahman was mostly pursuing a scholarly career and assumed the leadership of the Hajj pilgrims' convoy.

 In 644 the dying caliph Umar nominated a board of six members (the Council of Shura) to elect one of themselves as the next caliph.
 The group consisted of Sad Ibn Abi Waqqas, Abd al-Rahman ibn Awf, Zubayr ibn al-Awwam, Talha ibn Ubayd Allah, Ali ibn Abi Talib and Uthman ibn Affan.
 Uthman was chosen as the third caliph by Abd al-Rahman ibn Awf.